8ta4/blog/drafts/The Elusive "A" vs. "The": Need a Tool for Mastering Articles Based on Spoken Frequency.md

 - Test:

-  - Minimal Use of Determiners: Keep determiners (like "some", "my", "which") to a minimum in the test phrases, since they can mess with assessing if you understand countable and uncountable nouns.
+  - Minimal Use of Determiners: Keep determiners (like "some", "my", and "which") to a minimum in the test phrases, since they can mess with assessing if you understand countable and uncountable nouns.
 But determiners can be included if they're part of set expressions

   - Minimal Use of Modifiers: Minimize the use of adverbs and adjectives unless part of set expressions